troke12/troke12/README.md

 ### Hi there 👋

-My Name is I Made Ocy Darma Putra, 20.
-From Bali, Indonesia, Currently Working as Network Technical Support in [Universal Broadband](https://universal.net.id) Branch Office Bali, and doing some hobby like Gaming, Editing, and others.
+My name is I Made Ocy Darma Putra, 20. from Bali, Indonesia, currently working as Network Technical Support in [Universal Broadband](https://universal.net.id) branch office Bali, and doing some hobby like gaming, editing, and others.

 ## Contact me